Meet Our Team

 Mrs. McKinney is an elementary teacher who joined Wyoming Virtual Academy in 2020.
 She earned her bachelor’s degree at the University of Wyoming in Elementary Education with an emphasis in Creative Arts.
 She is currently enrolled in a Master of Mathematics program.
 Professionally, Mrs. McKinney has been working in education for 14 years and has experience teaching K-5th grade.

 Mrs. Hall is an elementary teacher who joined Wyoming Virtual Academy in 2020.
-This is her first-year teaching with WYVA, but has taught for the past 17 years.
+This is her 4th year teaching with WYVA, and is starting her 20th year of teaching.
 She has taught 2nd, 5th, and 6th grades.
-Mrs. Hall attended Northern Arizona University and earned her bachelor’s degree in elementary education K-8.
-Also, she completed 2 years of Animal Science coursework at Rick’s College.
-For 12 years, she has facilitated an after school, and summer campout programs, where outdoor skills and positive teacher/student relationships and activities were fostered.
-Mrs. Hall has 3 children and 2 grandchildren.
-She enjoys hunting, hiking, and being outdoors.
+Mrs. Hall attended Northern Arizona University and earned a BA in elementary education K-8.
+For 12 years, she facilitated an after school, and summer outdoor adventure program.
 Mrs. Hall’s passion is helping students find success in their educational journey.

 Caolon McNamee, Social Studies Teacher